3.

 We also examined the camping arrangements that God gave the people with the Tabernacle situated at the center of the camp, Aaron, Moses and the priests nearest the Tabernacle and the twelve tribes each with a specific place to camp surrounding the Tabernacle.
 We also saw the specific order in which the Israelites broke camp and travelled with six tribes before and six tribes following the priests and Levites who carried the parts of the Tabernacle complex.

-The class also studied the details of the roles played by both the priests and Levites with respect to duties in the functioning of the Tabernacle along with who was responsible for dismantling and carrying the separate parts of the Tabernacle.
+We also studied the details of the roles played by both the priests and Levites with respect to duties in the functioning of the Tabernacle along with who was responsible for dismantling and carrying its separate parts.

-In this session we will among other things, review the purity laws given by Moses, including the Nazarite vow, and look at the crucial event that changed the direction of the people's lives in the desert from a few weeks to 40 long years traveling and living in the wilderness.
+In this chapter we will, among other things, review the purity laws given by Moses, including the Nazarite vow, and look at the crucial event that changed the direction of the people's lives in the desert from a few weeks to 40 long years traveling and living in the wilderness.

 Content – Numbers 5-12